helmerhdez/procesa-contable/README.md

 ## Installation and Setup

 ### React Frontend
-1. Navigate to the `frontend` directory:
+1. Navigate to the `frontend` directory.
+2. Navigate to the `backend` directory.